 2 tsp soy bean paste

 1/2 cup chopped shitake mushrooms

 3-4 tbs of Chinese cooking wine or 1/4 cup of light beer

 1 tsp sugar

-1) Cook the noodles according to the packet directions.
-My udon were done in 3 minutes.
-Rinse with cold water and drain.
-Set aside.
+1) Cook the noodles according to package instructions.
+Rinse with cold water, drain and set aside.

 2) Heat up oil in a wok and gently fry the garlic and ginger for a minute.
 Add the mushrooms and cook for another minute.